alinex/bash-lib/README.md

 For further assistance see the [Examples](./doc/README.md#Examples) within the Modules API documentation.

 A [bash short reference](./bash-reference.md) is also available here.

+You can also use the BashLib directly in the terminal.
+Load it directly in bash with the above `source` commands.

 ## Configuration